Creatures of the Cave

 The creation of the mutated beings in The Cave was assigned to Patrick Tatopoulos and his special effects company.
 Accompanying them were the digital effects artists at Luma Pictures, also responsible for the film’s other visual effects — which included digital extensions of the cave sets.
 Wide creative freedom was given to the creature team.
 Guy Himber, shop supervisor, said in a featurette: “the script gave an idea of where it wants to go, but all of the creature development happens with us, because the guy who’s writing the script is only suggesting things.
 He might not have an idea of what the creature looks like; he just knows it’s a thing, it’s in a cave and flies, it has a bat quality to it, but that’s as far as he’s taken it.”

-When conceiving what exact adaptations the creatures would ‘evolve’, Tatopoulos infused the mutants with traits that seemed to be actual products of evolution.
-The humans were infected by a parasitic organism; once it enters its host’s bloodstream, it reproduces quickly — and injects a virus that stimulates radical anatomical changes in the host’s anatomy, progressively making it develop monstrous, semi-evolutionary adaptations to the surrounding environment.
+When conceiving what exact adaptations the creatures would ‘evolve’, Tatopoulos gave the design traits that seemed to be products of evolution.
+The humans were infected by a parasitic organism; once it enters its host’s bloodstream, it reproduces and injects a virus that stimulates radical anatomical changes, progressively making it develop monstrous, semi-evolutionary adaptations to the surrounding environment.
 “It’s actually a very interesting thing,” he said.
 “It’s almost like creating an evolution in some way, due to how the things change.”

 Tatopoulos further elaborated in an awn.com interview: “we imagined that it would direct itself via echolocation, just like the bats and their sonar system.
 To this purpose, I conceived a skull whose shape was designed to gather a maximum of sounds.
 The head also included a specific organ to generate the sounds that allowed for echolocation.”
 The parietal and frontal skull bones of the skull developed a hollow space; while still maintaining their function of protecting the brain, they also act as a resonance box — enabling the propagation of the acoustic impulses emitted by the sonar organ.
 Each individual creature also has a different cowl design, ranging from a smooth, hollow dome to a crest with three horns.
 At least three different configurations were featured in the final film, with the horned design assigned to the ‘leader’ creature.